maivincent/arribachocolat/_i18n/en/_posts/2025-02-02-mauro_baria_76_puro.md

 ---
 layout: post
-title: "Marou - Bà Ria - Saigon - 70%"
+title: Marou - Bà Ria - Saigon - 70%
 tags: [Dark, Pure]
 categories: [Marou]
 ---

 Marou is a Vietnamese fine chocolate brand with shops in several tourist spots.
 This bar was bought in Hanoi.
 Because they're rather expensive, I had to be reasonable and choose only one of the six single-origin dark chocolate bars from different Vietnamese regions.
 Bà Ria is located southeast of Ho Chi Minh City, on the South China Sea coast.